Index

 - Angst = anxiety

-- Patronizing = apparently kind or
+- Patronizing = apparently kind or helpful but betraying a feeling of

-of superiority; condescending.
+superiority; condescending.

 - Flatulence = fart